Recommendations for Computer Purchases

 Two purchasing mistakes to avoid:

 - Please avoid purchasing a “chrome book” or a “netbook” laptop: These computers do not allow you to install software locally on your computer.
 Instead, they require that you run the cloud version of the software.
 One quick way to spot this type of cloud book is to look at the size of the hard drive.
 If it is small, like 32GB or 64GB, it is likely a cloud book.
 Please make sure your computer has at least 128GB Solid State Drive (SSD) or a 256GB Hard Drive (HDD).

 - Please avoid machines with an S Mode operating system: The S Mode prevents you from installing software unless it comes from the Windows store.
 An operating system like “Windows 10 Home 64-bit” is preferred.

 As a student in the Nolan School, you will be required to use Microsoft Office a great deal.
 While Office is available on all of our public computers, it is also available for students to download and install.
 Download the most recent version of Office for Students.

 An easily overlooked but vital aspect of purchasing a new computer is the warranty that comes with it.
 Larger vendors, such as Dell, typically offer four-year warranty plans that include parts and labor.
 In some cases they might cost a little extra at the time of purchase but can save a tremendous amount of money and time if parts fail.

 - For information on purchasing a computer please see Tech Connect at the Cornell Store.

 Servicing Your Computer

-Please note that the School of Hotel Administration does not provide support for either hardware or software issues for students, but there are Cornell-provided support options.
+Please note that The Cornell School of Hotel Administration does not provide support for either hardware or software issues for students, but there are Cornell-provided support options.
 For computer repairs, the Cornell Store offers services.
 For on-campus technical support, please consult Cornell’s IT Service Desk.